zacksmash/fortify-ui/README.md

 <a name="presets"></a>
 ## FortifyUI Presets

 **FortifyUI** encourges make your own presets, with your favorite frontend libraries and frameworks.
-To give you an idea of what that looks like, please take a look at [*FortifyUIkit*](https://github.com/zacksmash/fortify-uikit) and use the [*FortifyUI Preset Template*](https://github.com/zacksmash/fortify-ui-preset) to create your own.
+To get started, visit the [*FortifyUI Preset Template*](https://github.com/zacksmash/fortify-ui-preset) repository, and click the "Use Template" button.

+### Community Presets

+Here's a list of presets created by the community:

+- [FortifyUIkit](https://github.com/zacksmash/fortify-uikit): Made with the UIkit framework
+- [FortifyUITabler](https://github.com/Proxeuse/fortify-tabler): Made with the Admin Panel framework
+- [FortifyBulma](https://github.com/mikeburrelljr/fortify-bulma): Made with the Bulma CSS framework

+If you've created a preset, please open an issue or PR to add it to the list!

 ## License